 Our Smushie just loves his purees!
 He couldn’t help but want some after I made this to take some photos!
 With these ingredients I am not complaining if he is happy to chop down on it…why not!

-For more help and recipe ideas on starting your baby on solids be sure to check my Electronic Starting Solids Guide (just $15.00) AND I will be doing a homemade baby food demonstration live at our National Starting Solids Tour due to kick off in Auckland this Saturday!!
+For more help and recipe ideas on starting your baby on solids be sure to check my new book – The Nourished Baby – available for pre-order now AND I will be doing a homemade baby food demonstration live at our National Starting Solids Tour due to kick off in Auckland on Saturday the 26th of August.
 Check out details on Event Finder and dates for all other cities in New Zealand too!

 xxx Dr Julie Bhosale